haideralipunjabi/blog-haideralipunjabi/content/posts/receive-netlify-notification-on-telegram.md

 3. Open the following URL in your browser

        https://api.telegram.org/bot<token>/setWebhook?url=<unique_url>
 4. Now,  send a message to your bot from your Telegram account.
-In the [Webhook.site](https://webhook.site) window, you will receive a new request which look like:
+In the [Webhook.site](https://webhook.site) window, you will receive a new request which looks like:

+   {{< highlight json >}}

        {
          "update_id": 213123213,